 Burnishing is a method of applying color with very heavy pressure.
 When you burnish, you’re essentially “grinding the colors together” and pushing them down into the tooth of the paper.

-This is the easiest way to lighten a color, but it may also keep you from using either of the other methods described in this post.
+This is the easiest way to lighten a color, but it may also keep you from using any of the other methods described in this post.
 Depending on the number of layers already on the paper, burnishing should work.

-The tips that follow are based on your having a lot of layers on the paper, with the final few layers applied with medium-heavy pressure or heavier.
+The following tips are based on your having a lot of layers on the paper, with the final few layers applied with medium-heavy pressure or heavier.

 Different Ways to Burnish

 If you want to lighten the color without changing it, burnish with a white pencil.
 The white will not cover the dark color, but it will tint the color.
 You could also use a lighter value of the same dark color if you need to lighten the color only slightly.
 For example, a light green over a dark green.